cjcrosley/virtual-futures-project/step1.md

 The Cell is defined by is X, Y, and Z-axis in feet.
 These variables are called Cell Prime X, Cell Prime Y, and Cell Prime Z, see inputs above.
 We will use X=3, Y=2, and Z=1.

 The Base variable represents the number of times the Cell will be duplicated in each iteration of the pattern.
+We will use Base = 2; for each iteration, the number of Cells in the X and Y-Axis double.
+If Base = 3, they would triple.

 The Room, Block, and Community Exponent variables indicate the number of iterations the pattern will go through in order to define a Room, Block, or Community.

+Therefore, we can find the number of cells along any axis by:

 $$
 Number\ of\ Prime\ Cells = Base ^ {Exponent}